How Statistics Work

 Geode statistics use the Java

 System.nanoTimer for nanosecond timing.
 This method provides nanosecond precision, but not necessarily nanosecond accuracy.
 For more information, see the online Java documentation for

 System.nanoTimer for the JRE you are using with Geode.

 Statistics sampling provides valuable information for ongoing system tuning and troubleshooting.
-Sampling statistics (not including time-based statistics) at the default sample rate does not impact overall cluster performance.
+Sampling statistics at the default sample rate does not impact overall cluster performance.
 We recommend enabling statistics sampling in production environments.
-We do not recommend enabling time-based statistics (configured with the enable-time-statistics property) in production environments.